Tourism in South Africa: an industry under lockdown fights for its own survival | DW | 11.01.2021

 Read more: Coronavirus: South Africa's social divide and economic woes exposed

-The knock-on effect of the repercussions of the COVID-crisis on the tourism industry draw circles that go well beyond the realm of luxury travel: With more than 16 million international visitors annually in the recent years prior to the pandemic, the tourism sector made up for 2,8% of South Africa's GDP in 2017 ($103 million in total numbers), making it larger than the agriculture, forestry and fishing industry — even during times of an economic recession in the country.
+The repercussions of the COVID-19 crisis on the tourism industry draw circles that go well beyond the realm of luxury travel: With more than 16 million international visitors annually in the recent years prior to the pandemic, the tourism sector made up for 2,8% of South Africa's GDP in 2017 ($103 million in total numbers), making it larger than the agriculture, forestry and fishing industry — even during times of an economic recession in the country.

+More than 10% of the South African workforce was employed in tourism in 2013 (during the last census).
+That number has likely risen in the years since — until COVID-19 hit.

-Karien de Villiers had time to explore new recipes during the lockdown - but the flow of new tourists to present her new creations to remains low
+Chef Karien de Villiers had time to explore new recipes during lockdown - with no one to try her creations

 "Every person employed in tourism supports another five on average, so the knock-on affect this tourism shutdown has had is catastrophic," Liesl Matthews told DW.